August 7, 2025

 • Logins distributed.

-• Settings configured.
+• Settings done.

 Why?